linthtml/linthtml/README.md

 ### Global Installation and Usage

-If you want to make lintHTML available to tools that run across all of your projects, we recommend installing lintHTML globally.
+If you want to make LintHTML available to tools that run across all of your projects, we recommend installing LintHTML globally.
 You can do so using npm:

 ```shell
 npm install -g linthtml